rudifa/30AutoLayoutBestPractices/README.md

 But, what did Paul say?
 Do everything right for the iPhone 8 first, then only deal with other models and their screen sizes.

+Working with auxiliary views served me well so far, so I'll create 3 Tip*PctView, each with its Tip Callout ImageView, the % label and the $ label.

+Looking at the Callouts, I need to allocate 0.291 of the PctView.width to each Tip*PctView.
+For simplicity, their height will be same as PctView.height.
+Color the middle one gray, keep the outer ones white.

+Fixed for all 3 Tip*PctView items' height to that of the container and top to the top of the container: no vertical errors.

+Fixed for all 3 the width to 0.291 * container.width.
+Next, center the middle one in the container, and make them touch each other horizontally.

+Done, no more layout errors.

+Now, pull into each of 3 Tip*PctView items their UI items.

 ### Apple Xcode+IB peeves and wishes